 Since I originally wrote this post, Personal Locator Beacons (PLBs) have become affordable for the average person to there is no subscription or service to buy.
 I never go anywhere in the back country without mine.
 (Read more about PLBs.)

 There will always be people that get lost.
 For whatever reason, they will continue to walk into the wilderness totally unprepared to navigate.
 Do they expect that all the trails are paved and clearly and properly marked?
 If so, ask yourself this.
 Who is responsible for maintaining and marking trails on public land?
 That would be public employees or volunteers.
 Nuff said.

 As Murphy’s Law predicts, the most important navigation signs on the trail will be the ones that are missing.
 You should expect that trails are not properly marked and that signs at intersections will be destroyed, knocked down or even deliberately turned.
-Yes, there are lots of jokesters.
+Yes, there are a few jokesters out there.
 Probably the same knuckleheads that have the energy to pack a full six-pack of beer to the top of a mountain, but are unable to pack the empty cans back out.

-You must be prepared to depend or yourself to get into and back out of these areas, so it is your responsibility to have GPS, compass or maps and the knowledge of how to use them.
+You must be prepared to depend or yourself to get into and back out of these areas, so it is your responsibility to have a Personal Locator Beacon (PLB) (Read Post on PLB), GPS, compass or maps and the knowledge of how to use them.

 Our public lands are a tremendous resource for everyone to enjoy and we want people to come visit, spend a little money and see what our mountains and deserts have to offer, but we also want you make it back home safely.
 So make sure you tell someone where you are going.
 Hike and hunt with a buddy when possible.
 Spend some time looking at good maps before you go, so you know what to expect from the terrain and that you understand which direction you could find roads and other potential exit points.